OpenHMD/OpenHMD/README.md

     cmake .
     make
+    sudo make install

+You could build out of source also, creating a folder and running cmake from there pointing at the source folder.
+This is recommended if you would commit to a repository.

+example:

+    mkdir Build
+    cd Build
+    cmake ..

 ### Configuring udev on Linux
 To avoid having to run your applications as root to access USB devices you have to add a udev rule (this will be included in .deb packages, etc).